 Following the publishing of the Public Health England report which confirmed that BAME workers are significantly more at risk of contracting and dying from COVID-19, I have written to our recognised employers, asking them to consult with workers identified as most at risk and take action to make workplaces safer for all.
 Community will continue to lobby Government to ensure that clear guidance is given to employers and authorities to undertake protective steps for at risk groups.
 It has taken far too long to put measures in place to avoid preventable deaths and we cannot continue to accept a situation where some groups suffer more than others.

 I’ve been especially proud this year of the partnership we have developed with Baroness Doreen Lawrence OBE, mother of Stephen Lawrence, and the work we have begun to tackle racism in workplaces through the story and memory of Stephen Lawrence.
-Click here to see the work we have been doing.
 We continue to support and work with Baroness Lawrence in her role as Race Relations Adviser to the Labour Party and were pleased to participate in her review of the impact of COVID19 on BAME workers this week.
-Click here to read Baroness Lawrence’s blog on our website.

 But I know we need to do more too.